leapofazzam123/uefi-cpp/README.md

 ## Differences between the original library
 - Merged UEFI and UEFI++ into one header library
-- Renamed all camelCase function names to snake_case
 - Added some missing or unfinished stuff
 - Added CMake build support